Introduction to Compatibility Testing

 Always make sure that Compatible Testing is only done when the software or application is stable.

-Compatibility Testing is non-functional testing where the software or application compatibility is checked with different platforms, environments, operating systems, versions, mobile devices, etc. It can be done using manual or automated tools depend on the requirement.
-Types, categories, and processes of Compatibility Testing are addressed in the above sections.
+It is non-functional testing where the software or application compatibility is checked with different platforms, environments, operating systems, versions, mobile devices, etc. It can be done using manual or automated tools depend on the requirement.
+Types, categories, and processes are addressed in the above sections.